basho/basho_docs/content/riak/ts/1.5.0/configuring/riakconf.md

 Root path for leveldb instances backing node-local query buffers.

 For queries with an `ORDER BY` clause and/or `LIMIT` or `OFFSET` keywords, a separate, slower, code path will be used, whereby data collected from vnodes will be stored in a temporary *query buffers*.
-Each query buffer is a disk-backed leveldb table, created as a subdirectory under ` which will be deleted after the query is served.
+Each query buffer is a disk-backed leveldb table, created as a subdirectory under `riak_kv.query.timeseries.qbuf_root_path` which will be deleted after the query is served.

 {{% note %}}
 1. Placing it on a fast media, such as a dedicated SSD or a RAM-based disk such as `/tmp`, is recommended.